hsfl/cosmos-web/README.md

 ./comos/bin/agent_web
 ```

-Open Graphana to see the agent_cpu and propagator data by opening the standard widget.
+Open Grafana to see the agent_cpu and propagator data by opening the standard widget.